SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

 feature-img: "assets/img/pexels/countminsketch-title.png"
 thumbnail: "assets/img/pexels/countminsketch-title.png"
 caption: "Background by Alessio Soggetti on Unsplash"
-excerpt: Count-min sketch (CM sketch) is a probabilistic data structure that is used to estimate the frequency of events in a stream of data.
+excerpt: Count-min sketch (CM sketch) is a probabilistic data structure used to estimate the frequency of events in a data stream.
 The count–min sketch was invented in 2003 by Graham Cormode and S. Muthu Muthukrishnan.
 ---
-Count-min sketch (CM sketch) is a probabilistic data structure[^1] that is used to estimate the frequency of events in a stream of data.
+Count-min sketch (CM sketch) is a probabilistic data structure[^1] used to estimate the frequency of events in a data stream.

-It relies on hash functions to map events to frequencies, but unlike a hash table, it uses only sublinear space, at the expense of over-counting some events due to hash collisions.
+It relies on hash functions to map events to frequencies, but unlike a hash table, it uses only sublinear space at the expense of over-counting some events due to hash collisions.
 The count–min sketch was invented in 2003 by Graham Cormode and S. Muthu Muthukrishnan.

 ### Understanding Count-min Sketch

-Let’s say we want to build a solution to count the frequency of elements in a data stream.
+Let's say we want to build a solution to count the frequency of elements in a data stream.
 One idea would be to use a `hashmap` with the data element as the key and count as the value.
-The approach works but does not scale with a data stream comprising billions of elements and most of which are unique.
+The approach works but does not scale with a data stream comprising billions of elements, the most unique.

 We will have two challenges with `hashmap` in this case:
 1. The number of elements in the hashmap will tend towards a billion.
 The overall space complexity would be O(N)[^2]